 Identifying Users with Heightened Risk Factors

 Many people-driven early indicators are found through conversations.
-Effective insider threat management requires close collaboration with HR, IT and legal teams.
+This is why smart businesses recognize that effective insider threat management requires close collaboration with HR, IT and legal teams.
 HR teams generally have the best understanding of what is happening on a human level within the workforce, including both work and personal issues.
 For example, HR is likely to be aware of an individual who has been put on a performance plan and may not be at the company much longer.
 They are also often the first to know when an employee is leaving to join a competitive organization and may have an interest in taking company secrets with them.
 Similarly, HR and IT work together to handle the digital identities and permissions of users when they join the organization, leave it, or move between departments.

 Using information gleaned from conversations with HR, IT, legal, and other stakeholders at the organization, security teams can tailor risk profiles for individuals and groups.